tivrama/OrdertoEmail/ReadMe.md

 - nodemon
 - open on localhost:3000

+# New Functionality
+# Input an order number and credentials, and get a template payload in the response

+# Old functionality
+## This flow worked when the Template Processor API was online.
+It has since been disabled.

 No need to always use the front end.
 All calls can be make with curl or Postman.
 All calls are Posts.
 Use these schemas:
 - First Call: http://localhost:3000/api/getorder
 ```